pnpm/pnpm.io/docs/cli/update.md

 `pnpm update` updates packages to their latest version based on the specified range.

 When used without arguments, updates all dependencies.
-You can use patterns to update specific dependencies.

 ## TL;DR